SaihaMohammed/Churn-Model/README.md

 If we can predict which customers are going to leave us, we could offer them some special benefits and ensure they get good customer service .
 This might encourage them to stay.

-Also, if we are able to understand thye underlying factors that cause customers to leave, then we can fix those problems and create more value and better experience for  customers.
+Also, if we are able to understand the underlying factors that cause customers to leave, then we can fix those problems and create more value and better experience for  customers.

 ## Outline of the Solution